xeptagondev/performance-app-methodology/methodology/master-project-list.md

 </details>

-&#x20;&#x20;

 ## Calculation

 To get a list of projects with budgets for each project and by CPD outcome.

 1. **Comparison of Project IDs in 3 datasets:**  Extract unique project IDs in 3 datasets.
 The aim is to find the total number of unique projects in each dataset and ensure that all projects within UNDP\_CPD\_SP and IATI\_FINANCIALS can be found within UNDP\_PROJECTS
 2. **Checking UNDP\_CPD\_SP Dataset:** Retrieve unique combinations of 'PROJECT\_ID', 'CPD\_OUTCOME', and 'TASK\_ID': In UNDP\_CPD\_SP, select the columns 'PROJECT\_ID', 'CPD\_OUTCOME', and 'TASK\_ID' for analysis.
 Then, drop duplicate rows based on unique combinations of 'PROJECT\_ID', 'CPD\_OUTCOME', and 'TASK\_ID' and retain the first occurrence of each unique combination.
 Analyze the count of unique combinations of 'PROJECT\_ID', 'CPD\_OUTCOME', and 'TASK\_ID' .
 The aim is to verify the dataset UNDP\_CPD\_SP contains only unique combinations of PROJECT\_ID and CPD\_OUTCOME and TASK\_ID.
-Also, to verify the count of such unique combinations equal to number of rows of UNDP\_CPD\_SP dataset.&#x20;
+Also, to verify the count of such unique combinations equal to number of rows of UNDP\_CPD\_SP dataset.
 3. **Check Missing Values:** Check in all 3 datasets whether there is any row with missing values for the columns 'PROJECT\_ID', 'PROJECT\_NUMBER', 'hq\_co', 'bureau', 'rollup\_ou', 'rollup\_ou\_description'.
-4. Display number of task ids with a budget value in IATI\_FINANCIALS data.&#x20;
+4. Display number of task ids with a budget value in IATI\_FINANCIALS data.
 5. **Merge Datasets:** Utilize the common columns \['hq\_co', 'bureau', 'rollup\_ou', 'rollup\_ou\_description', 'PROJECT\_ID', 'PROJECT\_NUMBER'] to merge UNDP\_PROJECTS with UNDP\_CPD\_SP.
 Perform a left join to retain all records from UNDP\_PROJECTS while incorporating matching records from UNDP\_CPD\_SP.
 Later, utilize the same common columns to merge the previously merged dataframe with IATI\_FINANCIALS.
 Again, perform a left join to retain all records from the previously merged dataframe while incorporating matching records from IATI\_FINANCIALS.
 6. **Specify columns to retain only the desired columns:**  Define a list of columns to be retained in the final dataframe based on project-related information and identifiers.
 After this, extract the selected columns from the merged dataframe to create the final Dataframe.
-Use the selected column list to filter the merged dataframe and retain only the desired columns.&#x20;
+Use the selected column list to filter the merged dataframe and retain only the desired columns.
 7. **Checking all the rows with budget captured in merged data:** Count the number of unique 'TASK\_ID' values corresponding to rows with budget information.
 This is performed to provide insight into the completeness of budget data captured within the merged Dataframe.
-Also, we can verify previously displayed value regarding the number of task ids with a budget value in IATI\_FINANCIALS data is same.&#x20;
+Also, we can verify previously displayed value regarding the number of task ids with a budget value in IATI\_FINANCIALS data is same.
-8. **Count unique projects:** Count and display the number of unique combinations of 'PROJECT\_ID' and 'CPD\_OUTCOME' in the merged dataframe.&#x20;
+8. **Count unique projects:** Count and display the number of unique combinations of 'PROJECT\_ID' and 'CPD\_OUTCOME' in the merged dataframe.
 9. **Aggregation of Budget Data:** A single project ID can have multiple CPD outcomes.
 Initially, the code defines an aggregation function to calculate the sum of the 'budget' column for each group defined by 'PROJECT\_ID' and 'CPD\_OUTCOME'.
 This step aggregates budget data across different outcomes for each project.
 To ensure that all unique 'PROJECT\_ID' values are retained, a dataframe is created containing all unique 'PROJECT\_ID's from the original dataset.
 The aggregated budget data is merged with the dataframe containing all unique 'PROJECT\_ID' values.
-This step is important to ensure that even projects with no budgetary allocations or outcomes are included in the final analysis.&#x20;
+This step is important to ensure that even projects with no budgetary allocations or outcomes are included in the final analysis.

-&#x20;

-## Project status&#x20;
+## Project status

-Print the counts of unique project IDs for each project status to show the distribution of projects across different statuses.&#x20;
+Print the counts of unique project IDs for each project status to show the distribution of projects across different statuses.

-The statuses are:&#x20;
+The statuses are:

-* Financially Closed&#x20;
+* Financially Closed
-* On Going&#x20;
+* On Going
-* Operationally Closed&#x20;
+* Operationally Closed
-* Submit for Operational Close &#x20;
+* Submit for Operational Close
-* Submitted for Financial close&#x20;
+* Submitted for Financial close

-## 10. Filter data by specified project statuses:&#x20;
+## 10. Filter data by specified project statuses:

-Select rows from the dataframe where the 'PROJECT\_STATUS' column matches the specified status values: 'On Going', 'Operationally Closed', and 'Submit for Operational Close'.&#x20;
+Select rows from the dataframe where the 'PROJECT\_STATUS' column matches the specified status values: 'On Going', 'Operationally Closed', and 'Submit for Operational Close'.